ScriptEdcurriculum/tictactoe_solution/README.md

 ### Day 1 Goal 3: Allow users to choose a square and change that square to an "X" or an "O" alternating

 - [x] Declare a function with two parameters that removes the button of the corresponding ID, and changes the text of the div that is the tileId to the player variable.
+(Then, uncomment this function call in the starter code!)
 - [x] Declare a function with 0 parameters that will change the current player to either "X" or "O" depending on the current player.
 Decide where to call this function.

 #### Wrap